rancher/docs/content/rancher/v2.x/en/upgrades/ha-server-upgrade/_index.md

 To upgrade Rancher 2.x running in a high availability configuration, run an upgrade command that points to your upgrade config file.

 >**Prerequisites:**
->
+{{< requirements_rollback >}}

 >- Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) on your workstation.
 >- Confirm that the following path exists on your workstation: `~/.kube/`.
 If it doesn't, create it yourself.
 >- Copy `kube_config_rancher-cluster.yml`, which is automatically generated after [Rancher Server installation]({{< baseurl >}}/rancher/v2.x/en/installation/ha-server-install#part-11-backup-kube-config-rancher-cluster-yml), to the `~/.kube/` directory.

 1. From your workstation, open **Terminal**.

 1. Change directory to the location of the RKE binary.
-Your `kube_config_rancher-cluster.yml` file must reside in the same directory.
+Your `rancher-cluster.yml` file must reside in the same directory.

 1. <a id="snapshot"></a> Enter the following command.
 Replace `<SNAPSHOT.db>` with any name that you want to use for the snapshot (e.g. `upgrade.db`).